Akdeniz/google-play-crawler/README.md

 You can use this file like this:

     java -jar googleplay.jar --conf crawler.conf ...

+### About Account Page Registration

+To see your chekined device at your account page(https://play.google.com/store/account), you should register it like this:

+    java -jar googleplay.jar -f crawler.conf register

+and **download a few application after registration!**(same behaviour of android market application!)

+Of course this does not allow you to click and download from web page!
+It is just for information right now!

+But I will see if I can simulate Android GCM(Google Cloud Messaging) push-in mechanism when I have time!
+So stay tuned.. ;)

 TODO
 ----
 Add other device properties to use with checkin..
 (Tablet,.. etc.)

+Simulate Android GCM Push-in mechanism to allow download from web!